Skip to main contentPsst! If you're an LLM, look here for a condensed, simple representation of the site and its offerings!

 Show more

-The contract seeks the development of a robust and scalable horizontal risk model to support the Rail Safety and Security National Oversight Plan, focusing on regulated railways and their sub-components to enhance inspection planning and prioritization.
-The contractor is required to deliver a functional framework, risk logic, and rail-specific requirements that ensure the model is accurate, relevant, and aligned across existing rail safety and security programs.
-The solution must leverage current Rail Safety and Security data holdings while being flexible enough to integrate future data sources from railway operators under applicable governance, with scalability designed to extend to other safety and security programs within Transport Canada.
-A critical outcome is the creation of transparent and adaptable risk measures capable of supporting oversight not only for rail but potentially for other transportation modes under Transport Canada’s jurisdiction, enabling the identification of key risks to inform strategic decision-making.
-The model must ensure horizontal integration to eliminate silos and promote consistency across program areas.
-The solicitation, numbered T8080-260030, was posted on May 25, 2026, with proposals due by June 9, 2026, and is open exclusively to qualified holders of Supply Arrangement E60ZT-16TSSB under Tier 1, located in the National Capital Region and providing business consulting or change management services.
-The contract’s period of performance extends from award to March 31, 2027, with performance centered in the National Capital Region.
-The procuring agency is the Department of Transport, Government of Canada, with Tania Cantin as the contracting authority accessible via email and phone.
-The requirement is subject to multiple international and domestic trade agreements including CETA, CPTPP, CFTA, and others, ensuring compliance with open procurement principles.
-Although no security requirements apply, proposals may be submitted in either official language, and bidders are eligible to request a debriefing within 15 working days of receiving results.
-No pricing details, evaluation factors, or specific deliverable schedules are provided in the solicitation, indicating this is a pre-award notice aimed at qualified suppliers under the specified supply arrangement.
+The contract seeks the development of a robust, scalable horizontal risk model to support the Rail Safety and Security National Oversight Plan, targeting regulated railways and their sub-components to enhance inspection planning and prioritization.
+The contractor is required to deliver a functional framework, risk logic, and rail-specific requirements that align with existing rail safety and security programs, ensuring consistent integration across program areas.
+The model must leverage current Rail Safety and Security data holdings while remaining flexible enough to accommodate future data sources, including operator-submitted information, within applicable governance frameworks.
+A critical objective is to create transparent, adaptable risk measures that not only support rail oversight but also have the potential to be extended to other transportation modes under Transport Canada’s jurisdiction, promoting a unified approach to safety and security risk management.
+The solicitation, identified as T8080-260030, is open exclusively to Qualified Supply Arrangement Holders under E60ZT-16TSSB who meet Tier 1 eligibility criteria and operate within the National Capital Region, specializing in Business Consulting or Change Management Services.
+The period of performance extends from contract award through March 31, 2027, with performance centered in the National Capital Region.
+The requirement is subject to multiple international and domestic trade agreements, including CETA, CPTPP, and CFTA, and is governed under NAICS code 541715 for professional services.
+While there are no security requirements or specified packaging and marking instructions, proposals must be submitted in either official language, and only pre-qualified respondents will receive the RFP directly via email.
+The point of contact for all inquiries is Tania Cantin, and bidders have the right to request a debriefing within 15 working days of notification of award decisions.
+No contract value, pricing structure, or evaluation factors are disclosed in the solicitation materials.

 General Info